“Mediation is always the smartest route. Click below to learn why:

 We want to help you through this process without incurring any unneeded expenses.
 Here are tips that will help you not only save money, but also guide you through this challenging time with a positive attitude:

 10 Reasons to Choose Mediation

-The settlement process is informal, non-adversarial and, in order to promote candor, totally confidential.
-The mediator cannot be called as a witness in any court proceeding.
-Settlement proposals and discussions during the course of negotiations cannot be revealed in later court hearings.
+- It’s Private If you go to Court, everything in the proceeding is open to the public.
+In mediation, the settlement process is private, informal, non-adversarial and, in order to promote candor, totally confidential.
+The mediator cannot be called as a witness in any court proceeding and settlement proposals and discussions during the course of negotiations cannot be revealed in later court hearings.

-Through mediation, the parties can fashion creative financial and tax planning solutions, which can benefit both parties.
-This flexibility is very limited in a litigation setting.
+- It’s Flexible In mediation, the parties can fashion creative financial and tax planning solutions, which can benefit both parties.
+This flexibility is very limited in the setting of the courtroom.